nataliehman/academic-kickstart-hugo-portfolio/content/project/smartology/index.md

 weight = 3

 # Project summary to display on homepage.
-summary = "This is a project I did with my previous employer on designing an internal dashboard for campaign management."
+summary = "A project I did whilst working at Smartology.
+The focus was to design an internal dashboard for campaign management."

 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.